Royal Kludge RK84

 Besides the really trash keycaps they put on the keyboard this, similar to the RK68Pro, would be a fine keyboard to use out of the box even for keyboard nerds.
 I spent some time (and money) putting in a felt layer between PCB and Plate, put in Kaihl Box Pink switches and some thicker OEM profile keycaps from LTC and it sounds and feels a lot better now.
 However, I did screw up a bit on the felt; it interferes with the space bar stabilizer so I may have to fix this at some point.
 I'm hoping it'll "wear in" a bit but right now the space is a bit stiff and can sometimes not return if I hit it certain ways.
 Time will tell as I actually use the keyboard.
 Unfortunately, it means taking the entire keyboard apart again unless I can figure out a way to pull the felt downwards and clip out the offending bits without taking everything apart.
 Protip; don't remove your stabs when doing a felt or foam lining between Plate and PCB so you notice these things earlier!

 Side note on Kaihl Pink switches; I've been using Jades in all of my portable keyboards but I wanted something just a touch lighter for this keyboard so I went with Pink.
 They are a bit higher-pitched which is unfortunate but it's not too significant and they actually feel a bit heavier than Jades, which I did not expect.
 The force curves/specs do show them being 5 grams heavier on Peak and Operating force, and 5 grams lighter on Bottom Out.
 Maybe I should have gone with White, oh well!
 Time will tell, but even with their slightly higher operating force, they feel lighter.
 I had heard a few reviews saying they were a "lighter Jade" which is why I purchased them.
+Over time I've really come to like Kaihl Pink's; they are a lot less tiring, but still have a nice sound and feel and aren't overly offensively loud.

 I'll re-iterate one thing I did not like about the 68 Pro that is common on the 84; the On/Off and Bluetooth/2.4ghz switches are very small and fiddly.
 I really wish they'd make these better; they really feel awful and I fear they will eventually break and when they do it'll be pretty hard to fix as they're soldered directly onto the keyboard.
 I wish they would just mount them on the back of the keyboard.